Frequently Asked Questions for Radiologic Technology

 I have college credit from past years.
 Is there a time limit on how long courses are "good"?

-For the Radiologic Technology Program, there is no time limit on how long credit earned in the past is good.
-In order to receive consideration in the evaluation of educational qualifications for admission to the Radiologic Technology Program, mathematics and science courses must have been taken in the past five (5) years.
+For the RADT program admissions process, all college credits earned are viable, regardless of the timeframe completed.
+However, in order to receive consideration in the evaluation of educational qualifications for admission to the Radiologic Technology Program, mathematics and science courses must be completed within past five (5) years prior to applying.

 What about the interview?
 When, where, and how are the interviews conducted?

-Interviews take place in June at each of the clinical education centers.
-Interview dates will be posted on the JSCC Radiologic Technology web page for applicants' planning purposes.
-Applicants to be interviewed will receive a letter with the date, time and place.
-Individual requests for changes in interview dates cannot be accommodated.
-Interviews are conducted by an admissions committee which includes department managers, individuals who supervise radiography students during clinical education, and the program director.
-The admissions committee usually includes the administrative director(s) of the radiology departments and the clinical instructor(s).
+Interviews take place in June each year.
+Typically the third Monday.
+The interviews are conducted at JSCC in the Jim and Janet Ayers Health Sciences Building.
+The interview date is posted on the JSCC Radiologic Technology web page for applicants' planning purposes generally the first week of May.
+Applicants receiving an interview will be notified via the email address listed on the application.
+Individual requests for changes in interview date/times cannot be accommodated.
+Interviews are conducted by an admissions committee composed of the Clinical Preceptor for each affiliate location and the RADT Program Director.
 The interview is brief and similar to a job interview.
 Applicants should make every effort to be present and dressed professionally for their interview as scheduled.

 When will I be notified if I was accepted?

-Applicants are notified by mail of the results of their interview in early July.
-Accepted students are required to attend an orientation session in late July (usually the fourth Friday) in order to accept their position and register for classes.
+Applicants are notified by email of the results of their interview in early July.
+Accepted students are required to attend an orientation session in late July (usually the fourth Friday) in order to accept their position and register for fall classes.

 Do all students that meet the minimum requirements receive an interview?

-Depending on the number of applicants, the admissions committees can elect to interview a group of the best qualified applicants based on their educational qualifications.
+Depending on the number of applicants, the admissions committee can elect to interview a group of the best qualified applicants based on their educational points.

 Is there any required observation before my application may be submitted?

-While there is no required observation/job shadowing, these activities can be beneficial in that the applicant becomes more knowledgeable about the profession and can be sure that radiography is a good career choice.
-The admissions committees do consider whether the applicants have made an effort to learn about radiography and are knowledgeable about the medical imaging profession.
+While there is no required observation/job shadowing, these activities can be beneficial in that the applicant becomes more informed about the profession and can be sure that radiologic technology is a good career choice.
+The admissions committee does consider whether the applicants have made an effort to learn and become knowledgeable about the medical imaging profession by requesting and participating in shadowing opportunities.

 Each year, more qualified individuals apply than can be accepted.
-In recent years, over one hundred qualified applicants have been considered for the program.
+In recent years, over 80 qualified applicants have been considered for the program.
 Typically, the successful applicants significantly exceed the minimum educational qualifications required in order to be considered and earn higher points in our admissions system.

 I have completed the general education requirements.
 Can I complete the program faster?

-No, completing some of the required courses will lighten the course load while enrolled in the program, but will not decrease the six terms required to complete the radiography courses.
+No, completing some of the required general education courses will lighten the course load while enrolled in the program, but will not decrease the six terms required to complete the radiography courses.
 Completing general education classes in advance may reduce the student's load to a part-time status.
-Core Courses are foundational and build upon the other when taken, as offered, in the prescribed sequence.
+RADT core courses are foundational and build upon the other when taken, as offered, in the prescribed sequence.

 Is the program offered at night, part-time or online?

-The Radiologic Technology program is a traditional, full-time educational program with classes, labs and clinical education during the day.
-Some clinical education will be scheduled during weekend hours in the third semester only.
-The general education component of the program may be available at night, through off-campus centers, and/or online.
+The Radiologic Technology program is a traditional, full-time educational program with classes, labs and clinical education scheduled during the day.
+Some clinical education will be scheduled during weekend hours in the third semester only (4 Saturdays and 4 Sundays).
+The general education classes listed as degree requirements for the program may be available at night, through off-campus centers, and/or online or hybrid.

-Will I be able to work while I am enrolled in the program?
+Will I be able to work a paying job while I am enrolled in the program?

 Radiographers are currently experiencing several employment opportunities.
 Expanding health care facilities coupled with new applications of medical imaging and increasing demand for medical imaging services indicate that the demand for qualified radiographers will continue.